apache/atlas/docs/src/documents/Glossary.md

 ### What is a Glossary term ?

 A term is a useful word for an enterprise.
 For the term(s) to be useful and meaningful, they need to grouped around their use and context.
-A term in Apache Atlas must have a unique qualifiedName, there can be term(s) with same name but they cannot belong to the same glossary.
+A term in Apache Atlas must have a unique qualifiedName, there can be term(s) with same name, but they cannot belong to the same glossary.
 Term(s) with same name can exist only across different glossaries.
 A term name can contain spaces, underscores and dashes (as natural ways of referring to words) but no "." or "@", as the qualifiedName takes the following form `term name`@`glossary qualified name`.
 The fully qualified name makes it easier to work with a specific term.

-A term can only belong to single glossary and it's lifecycle is bound to the same i.e. if the Glossary is deleted then the term gets deleted as well.
+A term can only belong to single glossary, and it's lifecycle is bound to the same i.e. if the Glossary is deleted then the term gets deleted as well.
 A term can belong to zero or more categories, which allows scoping them into narrower or wider contexts.
 A term can be assigned/linked to zero or more entities in Apache Atlas.
 A term can be classified using classifications (tags) and the same classification gets applied to the entities that the term is assigned to.